Dynamic Zoom Simulations of structure formation beyond standard cosmology

-As mentioned in the introduction, a class of non-standard gravity models, the so-called $f(R)$ gravity, was already included in Arepo by \cite{arnold_realistic_2019}.
-Therefore, we chose to use this code to test and showcase the capabilities of the DZS algorithm with a non-standard gravitational solver.
-Moreover, recent results from \cite{lodha_extended_2025} predict significant deviations from the $\Lambda$CDM picture through a redshift-dependent equation of state parameter for dark energy $w_{DE}(z)$.
-For this reason, we also implemented DZS in another code capable of modeling beyond-$\Lambda CDM$ effects, namely PANDA-Gadget4 (Baldi \& Casalino, in prep.).
-Among other non-standard scenarios, the code allows to follow dark scattering effects, which take place if $w_{DE} \neq w_{DE,\Lambda CDM} = -1$.
+As mentioned in the introduction, a class of nonstandard gravity models, the so-called $f(R)$ gravity, was already included in Arepo by \cite{arnold_realistic_2019}.
+Therefore, we chose to use this code to test and showcase the capabilities of the DZS algorithm with a nonstandard gravitational solver.
+Moreover, recent results from \cite{lodha_extended_2025} predict significant deviations from the $\Lambda$CDM picture through a redshift-dependent equation of state parameter for dark energy, $w_{DE}(z)$.
+For this reason, we also implemented DZSs in another code capable of modeling beyond-$\Lambda$CDM effects, namely PANDA-Gadget4 (Baldi \& Casalino, in prep.).
+Among other nonstandard scenarios, the code allows us to follow DS effects, which take place if $w_{DE} \neq w_{DE,\Lambda CDM} = -1$.

-In what follows, we describe the main features of the two codes adopted in this work and the modeling, scientific motivation and numerical implementations of non-standard, beyond $\Lambda$CDM effects.
+In what follows, we describe the main features of the two codes adopted in this work and the modeling, scientific motivation, and numerical implementations of nonstandard, beyond $\Lambda$CDM effects.
 We conclude this methodological section by detailing the key features of DZS implementations in Arepo and Gadget4.